CiscoPSIRT/openVulnQuery/README.md

 You can easily do:

 ```
-pip install openVulnQuery
+pip3 install openVulnQuery
 ```

-Depending on your environment, you may need to specify the latest version (1.29), as demonstrated below:
+Alternatively, depending on your environment, you may need to specify the latest version (1.31), as demonstrated below:

 ```
 python3 -m pip install openVulnQuery==1.31